-The observed wavelength shift would also be sensitive to any velocity change while traveling through the space between the time gradients associated with the emitter and observer, this suggests an interesting possibility.
-If the universe is expanding, then the matter within it must have been denser in the distant past.
-This might have resulted in the speed of light through space being slower than it is today.
-As the universe expanded, the density of matter in the light path would become less and the speed of light would increase.
-This could mean that a greater red shift for more distant emitters might not be solely due to the relative velocity of the emitter and observer and gravitational shifts, but to the change in the speed of light as it traveled through space over the time it has taken for the light to reach the observer.
+The observed wavelength shift would also be sensitive to any velocity change while traveling through the space between the time gradients associated with the emitter and observer, this suggests an interesting possibility, if the universe is expanding, then the matter within it must have been denser in the distant past.

+This might have resulted in the speed of light through space being slower than it is today, as the universe expanded, the density of matter in the light path would become less and the speed of light would increase, this could mean that a greater red shift for more distant emitters might not be solely due to the relative velocity of the emitter and observer and gravitational shifts, but to the change in the speed of light as it traveled through space over the time it has taken for the light to reach the observer.
 The following illustration shows the effect of the time gradient associated with a star and the star's velocity on the wavelength of an emitted photon he increase in speed is essentially the same in all directions while the photon is within the star's time gradient, and thus the increase in wavelength is also the same.

-When the time gradient in the space around the star becomes the predominant one, the speed of the photon and its wavelength will change according to the direction in which it leaves the star, the wavelength changes are somewhat exaggerated so that the specific direction of any changes are apparent.
-Directional changes due to any possible 'photon shift' are not shown.
+When the time gradient in the space around the star becomes the predominant one, the speed of the photon and its wavelength will change according to the direction in which it leaves the star by Peter M. Schuster, [8], the wavelength changes are somewhat exaggerated so that the specific direction of any changes are apparent, directional changes due to any possible 'photon shift' are not shown.

-Figure 2.3 Effect of TG and velocity on wavelength illustration 1
+Figure 2.3: effect of Tg and velocity on wavelength Illustration 1

 The following animated illustration shows the emission of sound and light from a source.
 Continuous movement of the sound source (speaker diaphragm) to the right would cause the sound waves to be closer together, thus making the pitch higher to an observer on the right.
-Continuous movement of the atom emitting the photons to the right would not have a similar effect on the photons, since the spacing of the photons presumably has no effect on observations of the wavelength associated with the photons.

-The emission of light does not occur as a result of oscillations but of transitions from one energy state to another.
-These transitions do not occur with any particular or regular frequency.
-Of course the actual travel of the photons would be much faster relative to the sound waves than shown in the illustration.
+Continuous movement of the atom emitting the photons to the right would not have a similar effect on the photons, since the spacing of the photons presumably has no effect on observations of the wavelength associated with the photons, the emission of light does not occur as a result of oscillations but of transitions from one energy state to another.
+These transitions do not occur with any particular or regular frequency, of course the actual travel of the photons would be much faster relative to the sound waves than shown in the illustration.

-Figure 2.4 Regular frequency illustration 2
+Figure 2.4: regular frequency Illustration 2

-2.8 Moving-Mode Doppler Radar
+2.8 Moving-mode Radar Doppler

-Moving-mode radar is slightly more complicated.
-The target echo frequency is shifted by the relative speed between the target and radar.
-Target relative speed (to radar) is the sum of target and patrol car speed for opposite direction targets.
-For same-lane (direction) targets relative target speed is the difference between target and patrol car speed.
+Moving-mode radar is slightly more complicated, the target echo frequency is shifted by the relative speed between the target and radar, target relative speed (to radar) is the sum of target and patrol car speed for opposite direction targets, for same-lane (direction) targets relative target speed is the difference between target and patrol car speed.

-2.8.1 Moving-mode Radar Depends On Two Measurements To Derive Target Speed

-The moving mode radar depends on two measurements to derive target speed:
+2.8.1 Moving-mode radar depends on two measurements to derive target speed:

-- (1)ground echo measures patrol car speed. - (2) target echo measures relative (to radar) target speed, ground echoes are Doppler shifted by the patrol car velocity.
+(1) ground echo measures patrol car speed,

+(2) target echo measures relative (to radar) target speed, ground echoes are Doppler shifted by the patrol car velocity.

 The radar tracks the ground echo to determine patrol car (radar) velocity; the radar uses patrol car velocity and relative (to radar) target speed (target echo) to calculate actual target speed.

-Figure 2.5 Moving mode spectrum opposite direction target
+Figure 2.5: Moving Mode Spectrum opposite Direction Target